vsawchuk/mixtape/README.md

       }
     ]
     ```
+1. Have Fun!
+    - Instead of returning all songs, return a random selection of 12

 ## Additional Resources
 - [Scotch.io API with Rails](https://scotch.io/tutorials/build-a-restful-json-api-with-rails-5-part-one) (Goes into a lot of depth, especially with testing w/ RSPEC.)